-As the founder and organizers of Singing Alive Appalachia (now Earthsong Rising), Alinahh Ever has worked towards using the gathering to deepen consciousness about racial equity, by co-creating designated spaces for BIPOC and for folks to have conversations about racism, white supremacy, white privilege, white fragility and more.
+As the founder and organizer of Singing Alive Appalachia (now Earthsong Rising), Alinahh Ever has used the gathering to deepen consciousness about racial equity, by co-creating designated spaces for BIPOC and for folks to have conversations about racism, white supremacy, white privilege, white fragility and more.

-As Colorful Pages Coalition co-founder Bianca Gragg has put picture books featuring Black, Indigenous, or POC characters written by BIPOC authors into the hands of teachers, students, and school administrators and to begin conversations about how white supremacist and dominant cultures show up in classrooms and schools.
+As Colorful Pages Coalition co-founder Bianca Gragg has put picture books featuring Black, Indigenous, or POC characters written by BIPOC authors into the hands of teachers, students, and school administrators and began conversations about how white supremacist and dominant cultures show up in classrooms and schools.

-Brynn Estelle has worked with Tranzmission, organizing annual community events such as the Transgender Day of Visibility, Stonewall Commemoration, and the Transgender Day of Remembrance, along with numerous legal name change clinics and peer support groups.
+Brynn Estelle has worked with Tranzmission and organized annual community events such as the Transgender Day of Visibility, Stonewall Commemoration, and the Transgender Day of Remembrance, along with numerous legal name change clinics and peer support groups.

-Christopher Joe Green is the founder of Hood Talk, a program that offers youth an opportunity to hear from thriving adults about how they became successful despite bias and oppression.
-Through My Daddy Taught Me That, he serves as a role model, helping youth develop action plans to make dreams a reality.
+Christopher Joe Green founded Hood Talk, a program that offers youth an opportunity to hear from thriving adults about how they became successful despite bias and oppression.
+Through My Daddy Taught Me That, he has served as a role model and helped youth develop action plans to make dreams a reality.

 Native Ashevillian, Dee Williams led regional think-tanks to create the City/County Minority Business Plan and secured the first contract for a Black owned business from the City of Asheville.
-She is currently working towards local efforts on participatory budgeting and forming a Returning Citizens Committee for ex-felons returning home from jail.
+She has worked towards local efforts on participatory budgeting and formed a Returning Citizens Committee for ex-felons returning home from jail.

-As CEO of A Therapist Like Me, Catie Beaulieu supports minority-identified clients and therapists and the larger community to connect in mutually beneficial ways that lead to greater healing and the reduction of mental health stigma.
+As CEO of A Therapist Like Me, Catie Beaulieu has supported minority-identified clients and therapists and the larger community to connect in mutually beneficial ways that lead to greater healing and the reduction of mental health stigma.

-With deep relationships with a range of queer-serving organizations in Asheville, Jékksyn Orilyn Ícaro and currently works for the Black Trans Advocacy Coalition where they helped to lay the foundation for a new branch of the org focusing on Black nonbinary trans individuals.
+With deep relationships with a range of queer-serving organizations in Asheville, Jékksyn Orilyn Ícaro built deep relationships with a range of queer-serving organizations in Asheville and helped lay the foundation for a new branch of the Black Trans Advocacy Coalition focusing on Black nonbinary trans individuals.”

 Instructional development coach, Kimberly Nava Eggett has worked to challenge systemic racism at Claxton Elementary as part of the Social Justice League.
 There she has organized Family Voices Nights, where families of color are invited to share their experiences as the school works towards a collective investment in inclusion.